 - It’s about a 20 minute drive from Daytona Beach

 - To climb the lighthouse wear proper shoes.
 It’s steep and the railings are low.

 4. Lighthouse Point Park

 Just a short distance from the lighthouse is Lighthouse Point Park.
 This park is a nice escape from the hotels that line Daytona Beach with its unspoiled waterfront.
 You’ll see plenty of wildlife on this beach located at the southern time of the barrier island with sand dunes and boardwalks leading out to the white sand beach.

 You can also catch some sun on the beach and enjoy the jetty.
 It’s another excellent spot for photo opportunities.

 5. Marine Science Center

-You can spend the afternoon in this part of Daytona and visit the Marine Science Center where they rescue sea turtles and have an emergency ICU for injured marine life.
+You can spend the afternoon in this part of Daytona Beach and visit the Marine Science Center where they rescue sea turtles and have an emergency ICU for injured marine life.
 They have a sea turtle and seabird rehabilitation center.

 The Mary Keller Seabird Rehabilitation Sanctuary has rescued and rehabilitated more than 18,000 birds.
 You can take a walk along the bird boardwalk, enjoy the nature trail and see the work they are doing at the turtle hospital.